UoB-COMSM0166/2025-group-9/Meetings/Week-9/notes.md

 This dual-approach strategy enabled the team to evaluate and compare the strengths of each visual style in terms of aesthetics, coherence,and compatibility with gameplay mechanics.
-1.The pixel art designs emphasized a retro, nostalgic appearance that evokes familiarity and simplicity.
+1. The pixel art designs emphasized a retro, nostalgic appearance that evokes familiarity and simplicity.
 2. The non-pixelated (flat-design) alternatives leaned toward a cleaner, more modern, and educational interface, which could be more suitable for informational or simulation-based experiences.

 Each design direction was developed by different team members to ensure diversity and creativity.
 This parallel exploration phase allowed for dynamic comparisonand constructive feedback across visual formats.